minihub/gentoo/README.md

 ## License

 This script is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](https://github.com/minihub/github/blob/main/LICENSE) file for more information.

-I hope this README helps!
-Let me know if you need any further assistance.